Queen of the Kitchen

 Making It Happen

-Last fall Kat moved into JWU student housing and began taking several classes including English Composition, College Mathematics, and Life Science, which would help her fulfill her high school graduation requirements.
+In the fall of 2016, Kat moved into JWU student housing and began taking several classes including English Composition, College Mathematics, and Life Science, which would help her fulfill her high school graduation requirements.
 The following trimester, she began studying in the globally recognized kitchens of the Johnson & Wales Culinary Arts department, where she worked with master chefs in classes such as Cooking in the Global Marketplace, Food Safety and Sanitation Management, and Foundations of Baking and Pastry.

 Kat’s original idea clearly turned into an unmitigated success, as she fulfilled all her high school requirements, while also passing all of her college courses.